e-vissch/araCNA/README.md

 Note if you forget the `trainer.accelerator=gpu trainer.devices=1` for a Mamba model it will not run.

 If you want to use/edit the config yamls for training then you should install in editible mode.

+## Troubleshooting Install

+Installing Mamba can be difficult as it requires having aligned cuda-toolkit, cuda and pytorch, which isn't guaranteed under pip or conda.

+If you have issues with `pip install .[a100_gpu]`, try the following (ensuring a clean environment and that you are on an a100 GPU):

+- `conda create --name aracna python=3.12`
+- `conda activate aracna`
+- `conda install pytorch torchvision pytorch-cuda=12.4 -c pytorch -c nvidia`
+- `conda install cuda-toolkit=12.4 -c nvidia`
+- `pip install .[a100_gpu]`

 ## Overview of workflows